Event-based Stereo Visual Odometry with Native Temporal Resolution via Continuous-time Gaussian Process Regression: Abstract

 Event-based cameras asynchronously capture individual visual changes in a scene.
 This makes them more robust than traditional frame-based cameras to highly dynamic motions and poor illumination.
 It also means that every measurement in a scene can occur at a unique time.

 Handling these different measurement times is a major challenge of using event-based cameras.
 It is often addressed in visual odometry (VO) pipelines by approximating temporally close measurements as occurring at one common time.
-This grouping simplifies the estimation problem but sacrifices the inherent temporal resolution of event-based cameras.
+This grouping simplifies the estimation problem but, absent additional sensors, sacrifices the inherent temporal resolution of event-based cameras.

-This paper instead presents a complete stereo VO pipeline that estimates directly with individual event-measurement times without requiring any grouping or approximation.
+This paper instead presents a complete stereo VO pipeline that estimates directly with individual event-measurement times without requiring any grouping or approximation in the estimation state.
 It uses continuous-time trajectory estimation to maintain the temporal fidelity and asynchronous nature of event-based cameras through Gaussian process regression with a physically motivated prior.
 Its performance is evaluated on the MVSEC dataset, where it achieves $7.9\cdot 10^{-3}$ and $5.9\cdot 10^{-3}$ RMS relative error on two independent sequences, outperforming the existing publicly available event-based stereo VO pipeline by two and four times, respectively.